 - 5 Types Of Social Skills For Kids

 What Are Social Skills

-Social skills are learned behavior that is socially acceptable allowing children to interact with others positively and avoid negative responses1.
+Social skills are learned socially acceptable behavior, allowing children to interact with others positively and avoid negative responses1.

 Social skills are a combination of verbal and nonverbal behaviors appropriate for initiating and responding to a situation.
 They allow an individual to communicate with others while avoiding negative responses effectively2.

 Social skills generally emerge in early childhood.
 They encompass empathy, communication, generosity, participation in group activities, helpfulness, conflict resolution, and problem-solving.

 Why are social skills for kids important

 Research shows that prosocial skills are positively linked to children’s peer acceptance, school adaptation, and academic achievement.
 They also contribute to a child’s intellectual, behavioral, and social-emotional development4.

 Children who are cooperative, helpful, empathic, friendly, sharing, and emotionally healthy are more likely to make friends5,6.